 Biodiversity: the diversity among living organisms, which is essential to ecosystems function and services delivery (FAO, 2018a)

-Biofertiizer: a substance containing live microorganism which, when used for plant production, increase the supply or availability of primary nutrients to plants through nitrogen fixation, phosphorus solubilization and the stimulation of plant growth through the synthesis of growth-promoting substances.
+Biofertilizer: a substance containing live microorganisms which, when used for plant production, increase the supply or availability of primary nutrients to plants through nitrogen fixation, phosphorus solubilization and the stimulation of plant growth through the synthesis of growth-promoting substances.

 Biosolids: organic solids from wastewater that have been treated so that they can be used as a soil conditioner to provide plant nutrients, carbon, and other beneficial substances.
 See sewage sludge.